AlanGacihi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 10 - Set the mode of the file hello the same as olleh’s mode. <br>
 Script 11 - Add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed. <br>
 Script 13 - Change the group owner to school for the file hello. <br>
 Script 12 - Create a directory called my_dir with permissions 751 in the working directory. <br>
+Script 14 - Change the owner to vincent and the group owner to staff for all the files and directories in the working directory. <br>